 Application-consistent snapshots are supported only by Enterprise SSDs (ESSDs) for which the multi-attach feature is disabled.

-You can create application-consistent snapshots for cloud disks that are attached to the same ECS instance.
-You cannot create application-consistent snapshots for cloud disks that are attached to different ECS instances.
+You can create application-consistent snapshots for cloud disks that are attached to the same ECS instance, but not to different ECS instances.

 Prerequisites